Creating a Setup profile

-Select the Notifications checkbox to display notification app badge icon display options for Knox 3.4 and above supported devices.
+Select Notifications to display notification app badge icon display options for Knox 3.4 and above supported devices.

 Refer to the Application icon badges option and select either On or Off to define whether badges display when applications receive notifications.

-Select the Status bar checkbox to set the battery percentage display for Knox 3.4 and above supported devices.
-Selecting On displays remaining batter percentage on the status bar, while selecting Off disables the battery percentage display.
-The Show battery percentage setting has an Allow user to change setting option to either Allow device user changes, Do not allow user changes or Do not allow and hide setting from user.
+Select Status bar to set the battery percentage display for devices running Knox 3.4 and higher.
+Selecting On displays the remaining battery percentage on the status bar, while selecting Off disables the battery percentage display.
+The Show battery percentage setting has an Allow user to change setting option to Allow device user changes, Do not allow user changes, or Do not allow and hide setting from user.

 General sounds and vibrations

-Select the General sounds and vibrations checkbox to display device sound and vibration options for Knox 3.4 and above supported devices.
+Select General sounds and vibrations to display device sound and vibration options for devices running Knox 3.4 and higher.
 Options include:

-- Refer to the Vibrate while ringing On and Off options to set whether the mobile device vibrates upon receipt of an incoming call.
+- Vibrate while ringing determines whether the mobile device vibrates when receiving an incoming call.

-- Set the Use volume keys for media option to either On or Off to determine whether the media volume can be controlled by default when a volume key is pressed.
+- Use volume keys for media determines whether the media volume can be controlled by default when a volume key is pressed.

 System sounds and vibrations

-Select the System sounds and vibrations checkbox to display device sound and vibration options for Knox 3.4 and above supported devices.
+Select System sounds and vibrations to display device sound and vibration options for devices running Knox 3.4 and higher.
 Options include:

-- Refer to the Touch sound On and Off options to set whether tones are emitted when touching certain screen items.
+- Touch sound determines whether tones are emitted when touching certain screen items.

-- Use the Screen lock sound On and Off options to set whether tones are emitted when locking or unlocking the screen.
+- Screen lock sound determines whether tones are emitted when locking or unlocking the screen.

-- Navigate to the Charging sound On and Off options to set whether tones are emitted when the mobile device begins charging.
+- Charging sound determines whether tones are emitted when the device begins charging.

-- Refer to the Dialing keypad tone On and Off options to set whether tones are emitted when tapping the dialing keypad.
+- Dialing keypad tone determines whether tones are emitted when tapping the dialing keypad.

-- Use the Keyboard sound On and Off options to set whether tones are emitted when tapping the Samsung keyboard.
+- Keyboard sound determines whether tones are emitted when tapping the Samsung keyboard.

-- Navigate to the Keyboard vibration On and Off options to set whether the mobile device vibrates when tapping the Samsung keyboard.
+- Keyboard vibration determines whether the device vibrates when tapping the Samsung keyboard.